 Kathleen will be a speaker at the 41st FIPP World Congress, taking place from 9-11 October 2017 in London, where she will discuss transformational leadership requirements for media.
-Find out more at fippcongress.com, including how to register at our discounted pre-agenda rate, offer ending 30 April.
+Find out more at fippcongress.com, including how to register at our discounted early bird rate, ending 31 July.

 “Top talent in media companies are increasingly sought after by other sectors facing greater growth prospects,” says Kathleen.
 In fact, our own research has shown 39 per cent of leadership talent in media companies are considering leaving the sector.”

 Therefore, “media companies need to be spending as much time thinking about how they retain their existing leaders as they spend time thinking about how they attract new talent.”

 The main competition for talent is “unsurprisingly from the major digital growth innovators, i.e. the likes of Facebook, Snap Inc. and Google.
 They attract a huge amount of candidate interest as they continue to grow, develop and drive change across the broader media landscape,” according to Kathleen.